rachanaamr/RSKT-Seg-OVRSIS/README.md

 Zero-shot open-vocabulary models often struggle with massive satellite imagery because squishing a $6000 \times 6000$ image into a standard AI input size destroys critical pixel data.

 * **Baseline Performance:** In the original RSKT-Seg paper, standard evaluation on the Potsdam dataset yielded a mean Intersection over Union (mIoU) of **~38%**.
-(Check the risk-postdam-baseline.ipynb)
+(Check the rskt-postdam-baseline.ipynb)
 * **Improved Performance:** By engineering a high-overlap sliding window inference loop, the Vision Transformer can natively evaluate high-resolution patches.
 This pipeline boosts the mIoU to **>65%** without retraining or fine-tuning a single weight.
-(Check the risk_postdam.ipynb)
+(Check the rskt_postdam.ipynb)

 ---